christgau/wsdd/README.md

 service.
 This is because wsdd's intended usage is within private, i.e. home, LANs.
 The _Hello_ message contains the hosts transport address, i.e. the IP address which speeds up discovery (avoids _Resolve_ message).

+In order to increase the security, use the capabilities of the init system or consider the `-u` and `-c` options.

 ## Using only IPv6 on FreeBSD